chois9105/chois9105.github.io/_posts/2017-12-31-configuring-mybatis-underscore-to-camel-case.markdown

 ---

 layout: post
-title:  "configuring mybatis-underscore to camel case"
+title:  "Configuring mybatis-underscore to camel case"
 subtitle: 'This is a post description for setting up Mybatis.
 After reading this post, you are able to configure to return map object as a camel case on mybatis.'
 date:   2017-12-31
 categories: spring